Health & Safety Guidance

 COVID Response Protocols for Positive Cases

-Performing Arts/Music – Consultation with RSU 68 music staff – largely returns to pre-COVID practices, with some safety precautions in place, particularly for grades 6 and younger and for groups where spacing is restricted.
+Performing Arts/Music – Consultation with RSU 68 music staff – largely returns to pre-COVID practices.

 Parent volunteers/visitors (school day) – Resume volunteer program, following established protocols (including sign-in form/sheet that includes an acknowledgement form outlining safety protocols).